cutecatfann/Jetstream2-MERN-Educational-Resources/README.md

 - [x] Research best options for building MERN stack (MongoDB, Express, React, Node) on Jetstream2.

 ### Milestone 2
-- [ ] Test setup on a simple React app to ensure it works, and document setup instructions for installs and configurations.
+- [x] Test setup on a simple React app to ensure it works, and document setup instructions for installs and configurations.

 ### Milestone 3
 - [x] Research Docker container build as a way to deploy then test, and document Docker container instructions for Jetstream, containing a MERN stack.
 - [x] Fully containerized solution.
 If possible, potentially multiple images with different levels of ‘completeness’ so that professors could choose which level to teach their class.

+### Further Work
+- [ ] Research why cors is not working
+- [ ] Research PM2